Home and Hospital Teaching

 - Physical Condition - Licensed physician or certified nurse practitioner must complete the HHT application and treatment plan.

-- Emotional/Behavioral Condition - Licensed psychiatrist or psychologist providing on-going treatment must complete the HHT application and treatment plan.
+- Emotional/Behavioral Condition - Licensed psychiatrist, psychologist, or certified psychiatric nurse practitioner providing on-going treatment must complete the HHT application and treatment plan.

-- Intermittent HHT - If he/she has a medical/emotional condition that requires the student to be absent, intermittently, for 2 or more consecutive school days.
+- Intermittent HHT - If he/she has a medical/emotional condition that requires the student to be absent, intermittently, for 1 or more days in the same school week.
 These conditions include but not limited to, kidney failure, cancer, asthma, cystic fibrosis, sickle cell anemia, depression and bi-polar disorder.
 WCPS reserves the right to re-verify with physician annually.

 Initiation of Services